 There are many theories about the meaning or etymology of the name Trebbiano.
 The "trebulanum" used by Pliny is said to be in the town of Trebula, today's Treglia in the province of Caserta in Campania Respectively.
 Likewise the antique place Trebulanum in the Tuscany supposed.
 A third variant states that the variety after the river Trebbia in Liguria and a fourth, named after one of the many communities named Trebbo or Trebbio.
 The diversity is reflected in well over 100 names or synonyms that include "Trebbiano".
 The most important Trebbiano varieties in Italy are genetically different:

 In Italy, the Trebbiano varieties in 2010 occupied about 54,000 hectares of vineyards.
-They are contained in around 100 DOC / DOCG wines and innumerable IGT wines and provide around 30% of Italian DOC white wine production.
-There is also a DOC area with this name part, that is Trebbiano d'Abruzzo, Previously, they were often recorded together in Italy, but now reported separately.
-Trebbiano is also more common in many other Italian grape varieties (synonyms):
+They are contained in around 100 DOC / DOCG wines and countless IGT wines and provide around 30% of Italian DOC white wine production.
+There is also a DOC area with this name part that is Trebbiano d'Abruzzo, Previously, they were often recorded together in Italy, but now reported separately.
+Trebbiano is also a common ingredient in many other Italian grape varieties (synonyms):

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012